stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ```

 Before we continue, we introduce a simple operator for describing linear
-arguments a bit less code:
+function types a bit more concisely:

 ```idris
 infixr 0 -@